Article

 An example of hostile environmental modification – a US military helicopter spraying Agent Orange during the Vietnam War.

-No prohibition on SRM, but that could change
+No outright prohibition on SRM, but that could change

-While it might seem that international law ought to prohibit the use of SRM, neither customary international law nor any treaty does so.
+While it can be argued that international law ought to prohibit the use of SRM, no customary rules or treaties categorically outlaw it.

-While support for prohibiting the use of SRM may grow in the future, for now, international law poses no strong barriers to SRM.
+While support for prohibiting the use of SRM may grow in the future, for now, international law poses no definitive barriers to SRM.

 Open questions